ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

 utilize less than or equal to 256 nodes it is possible to request that all nodes are in a single Slingshot dragonfly group.

-SLURM has a concept of "switches" which on ARCHER2 are configured to map to Slingshot groups (there are 256 nodes per group).
+Slurm has a concept of "switches" which on ARCHER2 are configured to map to Slingshot groups (there are 256 nodes per group).
 Since this places an additional constraint on the scheduler a maximum time to wait for the requested topology can be specified.
 For example: